Project Enquiry

 Gemini (Google) – The All-Rounder

-Gemini has become our go-to for heavy lifting.
-It excels at handling brand tone and is particularly fast at summarising long-form content, drafting documents, and composing emails.
+Gemini has become our go-to for our day-to-day assistant.
+It excels at handling brand tone and is particularly fast at summarising long-form content, drafting documents, and proofreading emails.
 We find the conversational UI feedback loops perfect for brainstorming.
 Its free version is really very good, virtually no limitations.
 Top Tip: Tweak the settings to instruct it to use UK language and not to use em-dashes!
-The Verdict – excellent for drafting, but it still requires human oversight for complex tasks.
+The Verdict – excellent for drafting, but of course, like all of them, it still requires human oversight.

-Search behaviour is shifting towards Generative Engine Optimisation (GEO).
+Search behaviour is shifting towards Generative Engine Optimisation (GEO) and AI Overviews (AIO), with underlying SEO to support them.
 We have used Yoast AI specifically for generating high-quality metadata and identifying “key takeaways” on blog posts.
-This doesn’t just help with traditional SEO; it ensures our content is structured for AI citations and summaries.
+This doesn’t just help with traditional SEO; it ensures content is structured for AI citations and summaries.
 Above all, it is a massive time saver.
 Tasks that previously took hours to draft and approve manually now take only minutes.

 Otter.ai – The Meeting Memory

-Otter remains a staple for transcribing meetings and providing instant action points.
+Otter.ai remains a good one for transcribing meetings and providing instant action points.
 It is highly accurate at capturing the flow of a conversation, allowing us to focus on the client rather than taking notes.
 We’d love to use it more, but having the ‘AI Agent’ present in meetings isn’t always appropriate.

 Claude (Anthropic) – For Nuance